Stay Upright Victoria

 Our rider training courses develop knowledge, skills, attitude and awareness of motorcycling.
 At all times the emphasis of our training is on your safety and courses are conducted on purpose-built training areas.

-During your training, our team will lead you through a series of discussions, demonstrations, riding exercises and assessment activities that explore the systems required to operate a motorbike safely on the public street.
+During your training, our professional team of instructors will lead you through a series of discussions, demonstrations, riding exercises and assessment activities that explore the systems required to operate a motorbike safely on the public street.
 Required learning outcomes and assessment criteria are clearly explained throughout the course.

 Four main subject areas are covered during your training: